jhudson8/gulp-web-modules/docs/plugins/handlebars.md

 Options
 -----------
 * ext: (default "hbs") the handlebars file extension
-* fileName: the name of the module to be created and the top level directory name where the templates should be saved
+* fileName: (default "templates") the name of the module to be created and the top level directory name where the templates should be saved

 Gulpfile
 -----------